 When the enamel breakdown process is allowed to continue without remineralization, the hard outer layer can be destroyed.
 The enamel will develop a cavity, which needs to be examined by a dentist and filled to prevent more damage.
 What can you do to prevent this process from getting out of control?

 Fighting Tooth Decay in Children

 Baby bottle tooth decay is one cause of early childhood tooth decay.
 When a baby or toddler is allowed to go to sleep with a bottle or carry around a sippy cup of juice or milk all day and especially at nighttime, his teeth are constantly exposed to sugars and carbohydrates.
 To protect your little one's teeth, don't put him to bed with a bottle.
 Once he is ready, encourage him to drink out of a cup.
 While babies and toddlers are too young to brush with a fluoride toothpaste, they can benefit from drinking fluoridated water or taking fluoride supplements.
 Talk to your dentist about your child's fluoride use.
 While he is still little, you can clean his mouth with water and a cloth or a soft-bristled toothbrush.
-Ask your dentist about using a fluoride-free toothpaste for toddlers, like My First Colgate.
+Ask your dentist about using a fluoride-free toothpaste for toddlers.